top of page

 Zagreb is a city that offers something for visitors throughout the year.
 The spring and fall seasons are particularly lovely, with mild temperatures and fewer crowds, making it an ideal time to visit.
 The average high in April is mid 60s and in May is mid 70s.
 In September the average temperature is in the 70s and October is in the 60s.

 Summer in Zagreb is definitely when most of the visitors come making it busier, but not as mobbed by tourists as the Dalmation coast in the south of the country.
 Average temperatures in the summer months are in the mid 80s.
-There are several festivals that take place in the summer such as the famous Zagreb Summer Evenings Festival, which showcases a diverse mix of performances, concerts, and exhibitions.
+There are several festivals that take place in the summer, such as the famous Zagreb Summer Evenings Festival, which showcases a diverse mix of performances, concerts, and exhibitions.

 Zagreb does get snow in the winter but the average temperatures, even in December and January, aren't bitter.
 The average high in December and January is around 40 degrees.
 Christmas is a fun time to be in the city as it is known for its festivities.
 The city is decorated with fairy lights and the annual Advent in Zagreb Christmas market is one of the best in Europe.
 This creates a magical atmosphere which is the perfect place to celebrate the holidays.